About

 Founders & Directors

-We have over 40 years of design and design research experience and have worked together for over 10.
-Our work includes the co-development of Racism Untaught, which resulted in the co-authored book Racism Untaught, published by The MIT Press in October 2023.
+We have over 40 years of design research experience and have worked together since 2012.
+Our work includes the co-development of Racism Untaught, which resulted in the book published by The MIT Press in October 2023.

 Lisa Elzey Mercer (she/her) is a designer, educator, and researcher.
 Her interests are in developing and executing design interventions that fuel and sustain responsible design for social impact.
 The developed frameworks and tools are intended to create a space for conversation and knowledge exchange where participants can collaborate in creating new ideas and solutions.